arikan/civic-data-solidarity/README.md

 #### What are some common data types among civic data sets?

-#### Combining and linking data could be catastrophic, how can we prevent vulnerable subjects?
+#### Combining and linking data could be catastrophic, how can we protect vulnerable subjects?

 #### Data fidelity could be high, medium or low, when combined how does that effect output fidelity?

-#### How might you cross baseline "official" data set with other less “full” community data sets?
+#### How might you cross a baseline "official" data set with other less “full” community data sets?

 ### Impact